Table of Contents

 Conclusion

-In understanding the difference between health and [wellness], in short, health is a state of being, whereas [wellness] is the state of living a healthy lifestyle.
-Health refers to physical, mental, and social well-being; wellness aims to enhance well-being.
+In considering the difference between health and wellness, health is a being, whereas [wellness] is living a healthy existence.
+Health discusses physical, mental, and social well-being; aims to improve well-being.